 Get Them on an Email Drip

-After a thank you, the next thing you should do with any of the homeowners you’ve pitched is get them on an email drip.
+After a thank you, the next thing you should do is get the homeowners on an email drip.
 Email marketing has continued to show itself as one of the most cost-effective and efficient ways to reach your sphere.
-Regardless of how your listing presentation went, you should have a drip campaign ready to go for the sellers.

 If you don’t end up winning the listing, keep an eye out to see if the home gets listed with another agent.
 If so, keep your communication friendly and remember that the National Association of Realtors’ Code of Ethics prohibits actively soliciting business from individuals known to be contracted with other real estate agents.

 But if the property remains off-market, chances are you’ve got a seller with cold feet.
 These are the perfect soon-to-be-clients to put on an aggressive email drip about the state of the market.
 Give them stats that are relevant to their neighborhood and create opportunities for more conversations with every email.
-If you’re not sure where to start, Elevate has prewritten templates for email drips that can turn prospects into clients.
+If you’re not sure where to start, we have a library of email templates you can use in your campaign.

 Bringing It All Together

 The listing presentation is a critical component to building your business.
-With these simple steps, you’ll be on your way to crushing the presentation and landing clients.
+Bring everything from your A-game to your CMA and you’ll be on your way to crushing the presentation and landing clients.
 Don’t forget that you are the heart of your presentation.
 Have confidence in your abilities!

 Do you have experience with a listing presentation gone right—or wrong?
 We want to hear from you in the comments!